City hall and community center now open

 Our staff are available to work with you on rescheduling your event or providing a full refund.

 Several applications are available online.
 Visit the business licenses page for more information.
-The city will not be issuing any solicitor or peddler permits during this time.

 You can mail applications and payments to: